 7) The licensed sponsor shall be responsible for assuring verified continued attendance at each program.
 No renewal applicant shall receive credit for time not actually spent attending the program.

 8) Upon the failure of a licensed sponsor to comply with any of the foregoing requirements, the Division, after notice to the sponsor and hearing before and recommendation by the Board pursuant to the Administrative Hearing Rules (see 68 Ill.
 Adm.
-Code 1110) shall thereafter refuse to accept CE credit for attendance at or participation in any of that sponsor's CE programs until such time as the Division receives reasonably satisfactory assurances of compliance with this Section.
+Code 1110) shall thereafter refuse to accept CE credit for attendance at or participation in any of that sponsor's CE programs until the Division receives reasonably satisfactory assurances of compliance with this Section.

 d) CE Earned in Other Jurisdictions

 1) If a licensee has earned CE hours in another jurisdiction from a nonapproved sponsor for which he/she will be claiming credit toward full compliance in Illinois, that applicant shall submit an application along with a $20 processing fee prior to taking the program or 90 days prior to the expiration date of the license.
 The Board shall review and recommend approval or disapproval of this program using the criteria set forth in this Section.

 2) If a licensee fails to submit an out of state CE approval form within the required time, late approval may be obtained by submitting the application with the $20 processing fee plus a $10 per CE hour late fee not to exceed $150.
 The Board shall review and recommend approval or disapproval of this program using the criteria set forth in this Section.

 e) Certification of Compliance with CE Requirements